The National Road: Dispatches from a Changing America

 Nonfiction Winner National Book Critics Circle Award, 2020

-A peaceful labor strike at Christmas 1831 turned into a full-blown slave revolt, leaving thousands dead and hundreds of plantation houses in smoking ruins.
-While the rebels lost their military gamble, their sacrifice galvanized public opinion, resulting in emancipation through the British Empire two years later.
+A peaceful labor strike in 1831 turned into a full-blown slave revolt, leaving thousands dead and hundreds of plantation houses in smoking ruins.
+While the rebels lost their military gamble, their sacrifice galvanized public opinion, resulting in emancipation through the British Empire.

-Island on Fire is a dramatic day-by-day account of this transformative uprising, the first full portrait of its enigmatic leader Samuel Sharpe, and a poignant glimpse of the dreams of the enslaved people who died fighting for their liberty.
-Coming May 12, 2020.
+Island on Fire the dramatic day-by-day account of this transformative uprising, the first full portrait of its enigmatic leader Samuel Sharpe, and a poignant glimpse of the dreams of the enslaved people who died fighting for their liberty.